 As a gPeriod for Integrated Studyh, we have Cross-Cultural Understanding , Contribution and Communication (CCC) classes for 1st and 2nd year students.
 In these classes, each student decides, studies and makes a presentation on his/her own theme.
 The study tours to foreign countries, including the United Kingdom, Canada, and the United States of America are conducted every year, and students have the opportunity to see in these countries what they learnt by themselves at school.

 (*) Period for Integrated Study: This gPeriod for Integrated Studyh was introduced into

 (3) To offer opportunities for students to study more widely and deeply

-Various programs and activities, such as English speech, essay and debate contests, and special lectures by professors and specialists from universities and institutes are scheduled to be given to the students in order to encourage studentsf motivation to study.
+Various programs and activities, such as English speech, essay and debate contests, and special lectures by professors and specialists from universities and institutes are given to the students in order to encourage studentsf motivation to study.